Struktal/Struktal/README.md

 If you want to deploy it as a Docker container instead, the following requirements hold:
 - Docker and Docker Compose need to be installed
 - The container has to be accessible from outside (e.g. by using a reverse proxy)
-- Other limitations that depend on the server infrastructure may occur (e.g. sending emails by the default `mail` method is currently not possible) and have to be fixed manually (please share your learnings about these problems and your fixes)

 ## Project setup